VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 ## Manual Computation of Recommendations

 * Update of all products.
 This command will *not check for missing cross-sellings* and will update all products in the catalogue.
+You can invoke this update using e.g. this command with your sw-access-key: `curl --location --request POST 'https://YOUR_DOMAIN/store-api/v3/vis/update_categories' --header 'sw-access-key: YOUR_SW_KEY' --data-raw ''`
-You can invoke this update using e.g. this command with your sw-access-key: `curl --location --request POST 'https://shopware.visualsearch.at/store-api/v3/vis/update_categories' --header 'sw-access-key: YOUR_SW_KEY' --data-raw ''`
+* Update of one category.
+This command will *check for missing cross-sellings* in two steps.
+First, it will search for the first category, which contains at least one product with missing cross-selling with the defined name (see 4. in Installation).
+Second, it will perform an update of the recommendations for the products in this category.
+You can invoke this update using e.g. this command with your sw-access-key: `curl --location --request POST 'https://YOUR_DOMAIN/store-api/v3/vis/update_one_category' --header 'sw-access-key: YOUR_SW_KEY' --data-raw ''`
+* Check of status.
+You can check for missing cross-sellings with the defined name (see 4. in Installation) using e.g. this command: `curl --location --request POST 'https://YOUR_DOMAIN/store-api/v3/vis/status_cross' --header 'sw-access-key: YOUR-SW-KEY' --data-raw ''`

 ### Contact
 E-Mail: office@visualsearch.at, Web: www.visualsearch.at, Phone: +43 670 6017118